zmaychek84/gaia/docs/ui.md

 # UI Development Guide

 This guide explains how to modify and enhance the GAIA user interface using Qt Designer.
 Qt Designer is a visual design tool that allows you to create and edit graphical user interfaces without writing code directly.
+This guide covers:

+- Setting up the UI development environment
+- Using Qt Designer to modify the interface
+- Compiling and testing UI changes
+- Working with assets and resources

 ![Qt Designer](../data/img/qt-designer.png)